hokoo/templater/README.md

 The result will be the same.

-But the more interesting part is that you can the containers to build the content by means blocks.
+But the more interesting part is that you can use the containers to build the content by means blocks.

 ### Blocks